tomarrell/sumup-lessons/2020-02-03/git.md

 Once you've done that, create a new repository on Github, set this remote up within your local repository and push your changes.

+**Extra**: Create a new branch and create a file called `README.md`.
+Write a description of your new repository in the file.
+Push this new branch to Github, and open a pull-request against the **master** branch.

 ---

 *lesson 8, fin*